PARTNERS2

 Overview

-The focus of the research is to enable primary care (GP) and secondary care (community-based mental health services) to work more closely together and to develop an evidence-based model of collaborative care to support individuals with schizophrenia and bipolar disorder.
+The focus of the research was to enable primary care (GP) and secondary care (community-based mental health services) to work more closely together and to develop an evidence-based model of collaborative care to support individuals with schizophrenia and bipolar disorder.

 70% of adult service users who have a diagnosis of schizophrenia or bipolar are seen in primary care alone.
-PARTNERS2 aims to develop a model of collaborative care for primary care with secondary care support.
+PARTNERS2 aimed to develop a model of collaborative care for primary care with secondary care support.

 Background to study